redis/node-redis/README.md

 client.set(["some other key", "some val"]);
 ```

-If the key is missing, reply will be null (probably):
+If the key is missing, reply will be null.
+Only if the [Redis Command Reference](http://redis.io/commands) states something else it will not be null.

 ```js
 client.get("missingkey", function(err, reply) {